marcomaroni-github/instagram-to-bluesky/README.md

 SIMULATE=1                # Set to 1 to simulate import without posting TEST_VIDEO_MODE=0        # Set to 1 to test video imports
 TEST_IMAGE_MODE=0        # Set to 1 to test image imports
+TEST_IMAGES_MODE=0      # Set to 1 to test post with many images.
+(5 yet only 4 will be allowed due to limit.)
 LOG_LEVEL=debug         # Set logging verbosity (debug, info, warn, error) MIN_DATE=2020-01-01     # Only import posts after this date MAX_DATE=2025-01-01     # Only import posts before this date